Surco92/Reproducible-Research-Assignment-1/assignment_1.md

 # REPRODUCIBLE RESEARCH: Assignment 1
 ###LOADING THE DATA

-I downloaded the data and loaded them using R Studio.
-After that I checked the data format and summarized them.
+I downloaded the data and loaded them using the R Studio.
+After that I checked the format of the data and summarized them.

 ```r
 activity <- read.csv("~/R/Repreducible research/repdata-data-activity/activity.csv")